programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Once we have selected that we are interested in image classification, we can upload the images for each class.
 You will find that you can either "Upload" images or use your webcam to create new ones.
 We will be uploading all the images for each of our categories to the training folder.

 Under "Class 1", click "Choose images from your files, or drag & drop here."
-Select the "aircraft" folder from the dataset and drag it into the Teachable Machine window.
+Select the "aircraft" folder from inside the dataset "training" folder and drag it into the Teachable Machine window.
 Click the pencil icon next to "Class 1" and change the name to "aircraft".

 Repeat this process for the other folders in the dataset.
 After the second time, you will need to click "+ Add a class" for each new folder.